-The Lighthouse Neurological Rehabilitation Center speech-language therapists work with a full range of communication, cognitive and swallowing disorder resulting from brain injury, stroke, Parkinson’s disease, and other neurological disorders and diseases.
+The Lighthouse Neurological Rehabilitation Center speech-language pathologists work with a full range of communication, cognitive and swallowing disorder resulting from brain injury, stroke, Parkinson’s disease, and other neurological disorders and diseases.
 Our therapists are trained and experienced in the following areas:

 - Evaluation and treatment of speech, language, cognitive and swallowing disorders